Suma-Marri/Cryptocurrencies/README.md

 ![newplot](https://user-images.githubusercontent.com/58046234/163842239-9f103a61-0ce0-4f95-8251-1c81d9b2410f.png)

-This visualization was obtained using the PCA algorithm to reduce the crytocurrencies dimensions to three principal components.
+This visualization was obtained using the PCA algorithm to reduce the cryptocurrency's dimensions to three principal components.

 *2-D Scatter Plot*

 ![bokeh_plot (1)](https://user-images.githubusercontent.com/58046234/163842203-5d02e3aa-0a7f-4d75-9516-e99206ab6996.png)

-This 2-D scatter plot was obtained using the PCA algorithm to reduce the crytocurrencies dimensions to two principal components.
+This 2-D scatter plot was obtained using the PCA algorithm to reduce the cryptocurrency's dimensions to two principal components.

 ## Summary
 We have identified the classification of 532 cryptocurrencies based on similarities of their features.
-Particularities of each group need to be analyzed to determined their performance and potential interest for the investment bank's clients.
+Particularities of each group need to be analyzed to determine their performance and potential interest for the investment bank's clients.